eotles/Wave_Hydration/README.md

-# Wave_Hydration
+# Wave: Hydration Check

+Wave helps you stay healthy & hydrated.
+Use your Apple Watch to assess your hydration status.

-A small static website for the Wave iOS project.
+This is a static website for the Wave iOS project.